PDrifting/CBookDraft/book.markdown

 float           32-Bits /  4 bytes    1.2E-38 to 3.4E+38     6 decimal places
 double          64-Bits /  8 bytes   2.3E-308 to 1.7E+308   15 decimal places
 long double     80-Bits / 10 bytes  3.4E-4932 to 1.1E+4932  19 decimal places
-(edited)
-Avatar
-PDrifting 09-Apr-21 12:59 AM

 Next we have Enumerated Types.
 These are typically regarded as another arithmetic type used to define named variables that are assigned discrete integer values.
 They are used in place of magic numbers or hard coded values that can have arbitrary meaning.
-The general modern view is to avoid using them. (edited)
+The general modern view is to avoid using them.
-Avatar
-PDrifting 09-Apr-21 03:09 AM

 1. They are not really integer values, but GCC does treat them as such.
 2. Code written using Enums is not treated the same by all C compilers.
 3. They do not provide any type safety.